Zhihaocmu/tswd-portfolio-templates/final-project-part-one.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [visualizing debt](visualizing-government-debt) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

-> Important note: this template includes major elements of Part I, but the instructions on Canvas are the authoritative source.
-Make sure to read through the assignment page and review the rubric to confirm you have everything you need before submitting.
-When done, delete these instructions before submitting.

 # Outline
-> Include a high-level summary of your project.
-This should be a couple paragraphs that describe what you're interested in showing with your final project.

 ### (Topic) As the nationwide quarantine ends, is China still a good travel destination?
 ### (Introduction) There are a lot of interesting things to talk about on this topic.
 But the major target is to seek the answer for this question: Is visiting China a good choice as the pandemic fades away?
 ### (Contents that I want to provide would include): changes on international entry policy, average spendings, tourist attractions, preferred locations, general information of international tourists; satisfaction rate.